pycascades/welcome-wagon-2019/dining_guide.rst

 There is also the One Bus Away app for buses which gives you live updates as to when the next bus is due at each bus stop.

-Seattle is served by taxis as well as rideshare services such as Lyft, Uber and ReachNow.
+Seattle is served by taxis as well as rideshare services such as Lyft and Uber.
 There are also car-share services such as Car2Go and ReachNow, but street parking is limited in Capitol Hill and Downtown.
+Check out `SDOT <http://web6.seattle.gov/sdot/seattleparkingmap/>`_ for streat parking or popular map apps, such as Google Maps, to find garages.

 **Capitol Hill**